syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/15.repartition-vm-disk/docs.en.md

 ### Conclusion

 We have started a VM using custom user data which prevents the growing of the VM root partition to the complete size of the ephemeral disk.
-The resulting free disk space was used to setup custom partitions on which we created an ext4 filesystem, mounted it and made our changes persistent for reboots.
+The resulting free disk space was used to setup custom partitions on which we created ext4 filesystems.
+Afterwards we mounted the disks and made the disk mounts persistent to reboots by creating entries in fstab.